Insight: Assad chemical weapons plans blocked by Moscow

 Analysts have also identified the town of Cerin, on the coast, as a possible producer of biological weapons.
 Several other sites are monitored by foreign intelligence agencies and are listed only as suspect.
 Weapons Syria produces include the nerve agents VX, sarin and tabun, the website said.

 Exact volumes of weapons in the Syrian stockpile are not known.
-However, the CIA has estimated that Syria possesses several hundred liters of chemical weapons and produces hundreds of tons of agents annually.
+However, the CIA has estimated that Syria possesses several hundred liters of chemical weapons and produces hundreds of tonnes of agents annually.

 David Friedman, WMD expert at Tel Aviv University's Institute for National Security Studies, said "for weaponisation, the material is poured into warheads, which can be anything from ballistic missiles to standard artillery shells to air-dropped munitions.
 The weapons can be as small as mortar bombs.
 Some of Syria's chemical weapons are already in launch-ready, warhead form".